mist-devel/mist-binaries/cores/pcengine/README.md

 Only CUE files with single image file (FILE keyword) are supported!

+Some CD-ROM files have split BIN files (such as the archive in the cloud redump files).
+Combine them with old program "CDmage 1.02.1 Beta 5" (Windows 32bit) to create one BIN file, steps: open CUE, Save and use defaults.

 ### Usage

 - Load a BIOS (usually syscard3.pce) with the first OSD option (as it would be a normal HuCard).